! -- End Code For Single Click -->Skip to Main Content

 Dartmouth College’s libraries have many materials that focus upon specific aspects of World War I, such as geography and culture groups, economics, religion, post-war peace-keeping efforts, and so on.
 Four topics of particular interest are described more fully below.
-To gain a more comprehensive understanding of the breadth of our holdings, search both the Dartmouth College Library Online Catalog (http://libcat.dartmouth.edu) and the Finding Aids at Rauner (http://ead.dartmouth.edu/html/index_ab.html).
-To learn more about specific topics or subjects related to WWI and how to find them, select the relevant tab in the lefthand column.
+To gain a more comprehensive understanding of the breadth of our holdings, search both the Dartmouth Library Online Catalog and the Archives & Manuscripts Finding Aid Database.
+To learn more about specific topics or subjects related to WWI and how to find them, select the relevant tab in the lefthand column of this guide.